UEFA Executive Master for International Players (UEFA MIP)

 - Introduce stadium policies in different countries, economic issues and the role of stakeholders.

-- Understand and experience the operational management of a high-profile club competition.
+- Outline the operational management of a high-profile club competition.

-- Complement the European perspective with a very different but prosperous model.
+- Offer a perspective from outside Europe, with the illustration of a very different but still very prosperous model.

 UEFA competition, TBC